whichlaptop/custom-css/README.md

     </article>

-You can target widgets that belong to a paricular service using the service HTML class that is assigned to each widget.
+You may target widgets that belong to a paricular service using the service HTML class that is assigned to each widget.
 The class names are the lower case equivalent of the service title with all non-alphanumeric characters, including spaces, replaced with a hyphen.
 For example Google Analytics